 - 1.1.
 Jurisdiction.
 This court has disciplinary jurisdiction over any lawyer admitted to practice before this court. - 1.2.
 Adoption of Louisiana Rules of Professional Conduct.
 The Louisiana Rules of Professional Conduct of the Supreme Court of the State of Louisiana ("Rules of Professional Conduct") apply to all lawyers admitted to practice before this court. - 1.3.
 Default Application of Federal Rules of Civil Procedure.
 Unless otherwise provided by these rules, all procedures in disciplinary actions, including discovery, are governed by the Federal Rules of Civil Procedure and this court's local rules. - 1.4.
 No Effect on Power of Court to Control Proceedings.
 Nothing contained in these Rules restricts this court in exercising the power to maintain control over proceedings, such as contempt proceedings. - 2.
 Grounds for Discipline.
-The court en banc may impose discipline upon a lawyer authorized to practice before this court if it finds clear and convincing evidence that one or more of the following circumstances exist: - 2.1.
-The lawyer has committed "misconduct" as defined in the Louisiana Rules of Professional Conduct. - 2.2.
-The lawyer has been convicted of a serious crime in any court of the United States or any of its territories, commonwealths, or possessions, or any state of the United States, or the District of Columbia.
-The term "serious crime" includes (1) a felony, or (2) any other crime that raises a substantial question as to the lawyer's honesty, trustworthiness or fitness as a lawyer in other respects. - 2.3.
+The court en banc may impose discipline upon a lawyer authorized to practice before this court if it finds clear and convincing evidence that: - 2.1.
+The lawyer has committed "misconduct" as defined in the Louisiana Rules of Professional Conduct; - 2.2.
+The lawyer has been convicted of a crime in any court of the United States or any of its territories, commonwealths, or possessions, or any state of the United States, or the District of Columbia; or - 2.3.
 The lawyer has been disciplined by any court of the United States or any of its territories, commonwealths, or possessions; or any state of the United States or the District of Columbia.